 “The flexibility is great,” Dr. Ailani emphasized.
 “Especially for [those] who travel or who want to have injections done by a nurse in the doctor’s office, being able to go to the [doctor’s] office every 90 days is much easier than [going in] monthly.”

 The at-home injectables may come as an autoinjector, which is the case with erenumab, or as a prefilled syringe.
 Galcanezumab and fremanezumab are available as both.

-“Why a prefilled syringe vs. an autoinjector?
-Autoinjectors are really easy to use — often a push-down or push-button — and are designed to be able to be done by the [individual],” explained Dr. Ailani.
+“Why a prefilled syringe versus an autoinjector?
+Autoinjectors are really easy to use — often a push-down or push-button — and are designed to be able to be done by the [person],” explained Dr. Ailani.
 “Prefilled syringes, however, are less painful.
 You will see the needle, though, so this is something to consider.”

-People receive eptinezumab, on the other hand, as an intravenous (IV) injection, which means that they must receive it at an infusion center.
+People receive eptinezumab, on the other hand, as an intravenous (IV) injection, which means they must attend an infusion center.

 Although this may be more inconvenient, there are some advantages.
 “The benefit of an IV infusion,” said Dr. Ailani, “is that the medication gets into the system and starts working faster.
 The trials show that eptinezumab can reduce migraine frequency the

-People must also receive Botox from a healthcare provider, typically once every 3 months.
+People must also receive Botox from a healthcare professional, typically once every 3 months.
 They will use a small needle to inject the medication into seven areas on the head and neck.

-People can self-administer Imitrex and DHE injectables at home once a migraine headache occurs.
-Imitrex is available as an autoinjector, whereas DHE comes as a prefilled syringe.
+A person can self-administer Imitrex and DHE injectables at home once a migraine occurs.
+Imitrex is available as an autoinjector, while DHE comes as a prefilled syringe.